 Anna Maria Horner grew up in a house full of her dad's paintings and with a closet full of her mom's handi-work.
 Beds were warmed by the hand-loomed wool blankets sent by her grandmother from Greece.
 The busy little bodies of her and her siblings were warmed by the beautiful handknits of their grandmother in Indiana.
 As a kid in the 70's, she passed up the $1.79 Barbie dresses in Service Merchandise, opting instead to create designs from her mother's fabric scraps.
 A simple start to a diverse path.

 In 1995, after graduating with an Honors Fine Arts Degree in Drawing from the University of Tennessee, Anna Maria opened Handmaiden, a clothing and housewares boutique.
-This retail space served as the homebase for Anna Maria's clothing line which she designed and produced, together with her mom.
+This retail space served as the home base for Anna Maria's clothing line which she designed and produced, together with her mom.
 Eventually, the label was offered to the wholesale market, where it sold at several stores across the country.

 Today Anna Maria and her husband, Jeff, make their home on a rambling and not overly maintained two acres of happiness in Nashville.
-Their six children range in age from 2 to 19.
+Their seven children range in age from 7mos to 22.
 Together they embrace both the charming wonders and the imperfect moments of raising a large family.
 She is incredibly thankful to be able to seek out her artistic goals in the presence of their encouragement and is constantly inspired by the spontaneity and tempo of it all.

 copyright © 2007-2011 Anna Maria Horner